« State-specific resources Alaska

 What are the notice requirements for public projects in Alaska?

-Subcontractors and suppliers must send a notice of nonpayment to the prime contractor and surety within 90 days after last furnishing.
-Suit on the payment bond must be filed within 1 year.
+Subcontractors and suppliers should send written nonpayment notice to the prime contractor and surety within 90 days after last furnishing, and bond suits are generally due within 1 year.

 Is notarization required for lien documents in Alaska?